nikigawlik/gdmc_http_interface/README.md

 - For Eclipse, run the genEclipseRuns gradle task (gradlew genEclipseRuns).
 This will generate the Launch Configurations and download any required assets for the game to run.
 After this has finished refresh your project.

 - For IntelliJ, run the genIntellijRuns gradle task (gradlew genIntellijRuns).
 This will generate the Run Configurations and download any required assets for the game to run.
 After this has finished, reload the project from disk and click on "Add configuration".
 Under the "Application" tab, you have a runClient configuration.
 Select it, and edit your Configurations to fix the “module not specified” error by changing selecting your “main” module.
 You can now run Minecraft, with the mod loaded in.
-Make sure to open a Minecraft world, before testing the mod.
+Make sure to open a Minecraft world before testing the mod.

-I recommend using Postman or a similar application to test out the http interface.
-An Python example of how to use the interface can be found [here](https://github.com/nilsgawlik/gdmc_http_client_python)